Abstract satellite image of earth

 Valuation Ranges Across Regions3

-(12-Month Foward P/E, January 2006 - May 2024)
+(12-Month Foward P/E, January 2006 - September 2024)

-Valuation ranges across regions
+Valuation banners across regions

 #2 - Growth Varies Around The World